 Beginning with a rare sighting of Ute wild horses, last week’s trip to Mesa Verde was the most beautiful and captivating yet.
-We took our time over several days … did our own self-guided tours with no real plan … and had gobs of wildlife sightings.
+We took our time over several days, did our own self-guided tours with no real plan and had gobs of wildlife sightings.
 The weather was just beginning to cool into the mid-70s, with autumn right around the corner.
 Gorgeous crisp blue sky days.
-Maybe because we dawdled, just got lucky or both, here is a photo essay of the animals we saw, and natural beauty of the park …
+Maybe because we dawdled, just got lucky or both, here is a photo essay of the animals we encountered, and natural beauty of the park …

-They like to eat flowers and nudged each other in a dash to get to the daisies first.
-We photographed them from our car after a ranger reminded us that they are wild, and they will charge at you.
+The horses like to eat flowers and nudge each other in a dash to get to the daisies first.
+We photographed them from our car after a ranger reminded us that they are wild and they will charge at you.
+Good to know!

 Shiprock on the Navajo Nation.

-Thankfuly remembered to bring the zoom lens to take close-up photos without disturbing the animals.
-This little guy’s cheeks were full of seeds and nuts .. he was burying some of them here for winter.
+Thankfully we brought the zoom lens to take close-up photos without disturbing the animals.
+This little guy’s cheeks were full of seeds and nuts to hide away for winter.

-This squirrel was perched at the top of a twenty foot tree … the lookout of Morefield Campground.
+This squirrel was perched atop a twenty foot tree … the trusty lookout of Morefield Campground.